Will-McBurney/cs4720-sp24-uva.github.io/syllabus.md

 You are not required to own a mobile device of any particular kind for this course.
 The bulk of development will take place in the emulators provided by the platforms.
 If you wish to check out a device, we have some options available.

-* __Windows:__ If you only have access to a Windows machine, you should probably focus on Android and React Native development.
+* __Windows:__ If you only have access to a Windows machine, you should probably focus on Android and Flutter development.
 If you wish to develop an iOS app, you can also use cloud services such as http://www.macincloud.com/ at your own cost.
 * __Mac:__ If you have access to a MacOS machine, you can develop for any of the three platforms.
 * __Android:__ Samsung tablet devices are available for students to check out for development.
 Students are welcome to use their own Android devices if they like.
-Due to device limiations, we strongly suggest students avoid creating apps that lean heavily on phone-only features, such as calling or SMS.
+Due to device limitations, we strongly suggest students avoid creating apps that lean heavily on phone-only features, such as calling or SMS.
 Android code should be developed in Android Studio in Windows or macOS.
-* __iOS:__ iPod Touch devices are availalbe for students to check out for development.
+* __iOS:__ iPod Touch devices are available for students to check out for development.
 Students are welcome to use their own iOS devices if they like.
-Due to device limiations, we strongly suggest students avoid creating apps that lean heavily on phone-only features, such as calling or SMS. iOS code should be developed using Swift in Xcode.
+Due to device limitations, we strongly suggest students avoid creating apps that lean heavily on phone-only features, such as calling or SMS. iOS code should be developed using Swift in Xcode.
 * __React Native:__ As React Native is intended to be platform independent, you can use any device for these apps.
 However, we would recommend Android devices due to ease of deployment.

 ### Attendance